dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

      - A list of item identifiers or SQL-like queries to easily assign items to this group.
      - optional, defaults to null
      - identifier LIKE 'DB1'
-   * - contexts
-     - Map<ContextDescription>
-     - Description of contexts (optional, can also be given in sources).
-     - optional, defaults to null
-     - null
    * - description
      - String
      - A brief description.